 It takes just as much time to sell a $25,000 deal as it does to sell a $100,000 deal.
 Why not invest your time in getting more $100,000 deals?
 (See sales tips #4 and #6.)

 The best way to get over that lost sale is to move onto the next sale in your pipeline.
 If your pipeline is empty, it is much more difficult to recover.
 To that end each loss feels much more devastating.
 Top performers are always working to fill the front end of their pipelines by creating new conversations every day.
-(For prospecting tips, read 6 Strategies for Sales Prospecting Success.)
+(For prospecting tips, read Sales Prospecting: Tips, Techniques, and Strategies.)

 Never leave a meeting or a conversation without a solid next step that’s been agreed upon.
 Better yet, always schedule the next step when you have the prospect on the line.
 Too often you’ll hear objections such as “just email me a few times that will work and we’ll put it on the schedule.”
 What ends up happening is the prospect goes into the witness protection program, never getting back to you or returning your calls or emails.